kasbench/globeco-order-generation-service/cursor-logs.md

 **Root Cause Analysis:**
 - The initial fix to add `uv run pre-commit install` step was not sufficient
-- Similar to the pytest issue, `uv run pre-commit` was failing because pre-commit wasn't being found in the execution path
+- Similar to the pytest execution issue, `uv run pre-commit` was failing because pre-commit wasn't being found in the execution path
 - While pre-commit was correctly installed in the dev dependencies, `uv run` wasn't locating the pre-commit binary properly
 - This follows the same pattern as the pytest execution issue we just fixed